Registries and documents attain the status of being a standard of the HIS community through the process outlined below.

 A HIS Editor is the primary curator of one or more HIS standards.

 A HIS Steward is the host organization of a HIS Editor or the Registrar.
-The organization recognizes and supports the work its staff member is undertaking and accepts responsibility to help HIS in any future transition involving that member.
+The organization recognizes and supports the work its staff member is undertaking.

 An interested party is a person with an interest in one or more HIS standards.
 Their interest is likely to be because they make use of the standard in some way, whether by embedding it into their own database or using it to join data from various sources.
 Or simply the existence and shape of the standard may influence their mission work in some way.